 |GIF 2 edited by Mark Attwood, Joachim Schönfeldt and Robert Weinek published by The Artists' Press in collaboration with FIG Gallery, 1994.
-Wooden Slipcase Display.|
+Wooden Slipcase Display.

 The Smithsonian Libraries’ collection of artists’ books spans numerous formats, styles, and countries, and the works are available to researchers for study and inspiration.
 Researchers can discover them through the Collections Search Center and Smithsonian Institution Research Information System, which contain records for most of the Smithsonian museums, archives, libraries, and research units.
-To view an artist’s book at a particular Smithsonian Library, please contact the individual branch directly for an appointment.
+To view an artist’s book at a particular Smithsonian library, please contact the individual library directly for an appointment.